 A live exercise to test the response of emergency services to a major incident will be conducted in Hull this weekend, on Saturday 24th June.

-Exercise Orange Falcon has been organised by a team at Hull and East Yorkshire Hospitals NHS Trust with support from colleagues including police, fire, ambulance, and the voluntary sector.
+Exercise Orange Falcon has been organised by a team at Hull University Teaching Hospitals NHS Trust with support from colleagues including police, fire, ambulance, and the voluntary sector.
 The exercise has taken over six months to come to fruition, after discussion and preparations began back in December last year.

 Organisers will not reveal precise details of the exercise prior to the day, as staff are being asked to respond as if it were a real life situation.
 However, people will begin to notice activity on Saturday morning in the Londesborough Street area of West Hull, and mock ‘casualties’, played by students of Bishop Burton College, will be brought to hospital.

 The exercise is designed to test the ability of the various organisations taking part to work together effectively.
-In particular, as Hull Royal Infirmary is one of just eleven adult major trauma centres in the country, it will also allow Hull and East Yorkshire Hospitals NHS Trust to test its internal systems and how the various teams and departments work together.
+In particular, as Hull Royal Infirmary is one of just eleven adult major trauma centres in the country, it will also allow Hull University Teaching Hospitals NHS Trust to test its internal systems and how the various teams and departments work together.

 Care has been taken to ensure the exercise will not interfere with routine services provided in the Emergency Department or elsewhere in the hospital.